Co-Chairs of the Bali Process

 Senator The Honourable Penny Wong, Australian Minister for Foreign Affairs, has held the role since May 2022.
 Previously, Minister Wong served as Shadow Foreign Minister for six years.
 In 2013, Minister Wong was elected Leader of the Government in the Senate and after the change of government in 2013, became Leader of the Opposition in the Senate – the first woman to hold either of these roles.
 After the Australian federal election of 2010, Minister Wong was appointed as Minister for Finance and Deregulation.
 In this role, Minister Wong and the Australian Treasurer delivered three Budgets in the aftermath of the Global Financial Crisis.
 Minister Wong also implemented a policy to ensure women are considered for appointments to senior positions in government agencies and corporations.

-Her Excellency Retno Lestari Priansari Marsudi, Indonesian Minister for Foreign Affairs
+His Excellency Sugiono, Indonesian Minister of Foreign Affairs

 Bali Process Senior Official Co-Chairs